jkominek/x16expansion/README.md

 ## !!!
 WARNING !!!

-I've had the cartridge footprint manufactured, and it seems to be fine.
+I've had the expansion card and cartridge footprints manufactured, and they seem to be fine.
 Everything here remains use-at-your-own-risk, of course, but I will be using them without hesitation going forward.

 ## Fixes welcomed